Horse64/old-core.horse64.org/README.md

 - **Cross-platform.** Supports Windows and Linux, with easy support feasible for any platform supporting OpenGL in the future.

-- **Self-contained tooling.** Single-binary compiler, outputs your program as a single binary.
-No complex toolchains, or giant IDEs (unless you want them)
+- **Self-contained tooling.** Single-binary compiler, no complex toolchains or giant IDEs. (unless you want them)

-- **Ready for big projects.** Checks incorrect identifiers, incorrect imports, in all dependencies, all at compile time.
+- **Ready for big projects.** Checks incorrect identifiers, incorrect imports, all at at compile time.
-  As such, Horse64 combines in-advance checks often only found in typed languages, like C# or TypeScript, with the untyped simplicity found in Python or JavaScript.
+  As such, Horse64 has compile checks often only in typed languages, like C# or TypeScript, combined with easy use of a Python or JavaScript.

-- **Easy to ship.** Single-binary output means you don't need to figure out how to include an interpreter or pre-install libraries yourself.
-This also makes it very suitable for cloud & micro service use.
+- **Easy to ship.** Single-binary output.
+No need to include an interpreter or separate libaries, making it suitable for cloud & micro service use.

 - **Multimedia included.** The runtime supports 3D via OpenGL, and 2D UIs out of the box.